 Kids and teachers love these fun hands-on monster math activities.
 Teach color matching, counting, and number skills with these Halloween printables.

-Let me show you all the different ways you can use these printables.
+Let me show you all the different ways you can use these fun math activity printables.

 Preparing the Monster Math Activities

 I included both full color and black and white versions in the set.
 Usually, I don’t love the black and white version….but I totally love how this one looks!
 You don’t have to worry about reducing the cuteness factor when you use the ink-saving option.